 3 Ways District Leaders Can Support Math Instruction

 In my role as a Director of Professional Learning, I support many district and school leaders with transitioning into instructional leadership roles, so they may better support mathematics educators in their schools.
 Leadership support is crucial for teachers as well as their students, not only for promoting student-centered learning, but also in addressing and incorporating new standards and practices.
 Preparing, organizing, and implementing new criteria can be overwhelming.
-I help teachers balance math concepts and procedural fluency, adopt new strategies to increase their students’ mathematical thinking, and most importantly, establish math instructional goals and identify characteristics of what a productive mathematics classroom looks like.
+I help math educators balance math concepts and procedural fluency, adopt new strategies to increase their students’ mathematical thinking, and most importantly, establish math instructional goals.
 In the last few years of doing this work, I have found certain actions to be essential in the development of successful instructional leaders.

 Identify priorities to transform instruction